showell/elm-py/articles/AboutDict.md

 3 or 4 nodes between the root of the tree and the new leaf.

-It looks something like this:
+It looks something like below (image from wikipedia):

 ![shared tree](https://upload.wikimedia.org/wikipedia/commons/thumb/5/56/Purely_functional_tree_after.svg/438px-Purely_functional_tree_after.svg.png)